OpenCyphal/yakut/README.md

 # PowerShell
 $env:U_TRANSPORT="UDP('127.0.0.1',anonymous=True)"
 ```

+Hint: if you use a particular transport configuration often,
+consider exporting `U_TRANSPORT` in your `.bashrc` (or whatever shell you are using).
+If you need to use a different transport configuration temporarily,
+you can override it using `--transport` because the command-line option takes precedence over the environment variable.

 You are probably wondering what transports are available and how to use them.
 For that, run `u doc --help`.